anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

 <a name="1.6"></a>
 ## 1.6 Relations to other industry projects

-The CNTT work is not done in a vacuum.
+The Common Telco NFVI work is not done in a vacuum.
 The intention from the beginning was to utilize the work from other Open Source and standards bodies within the industry.
 Some of the projects, but by no means all, that are related in some way to the CNTT efforts include:

  -	ETSI's NFV
  -	OpenStack